DuckySoLucky/hypixel-discord-chat-bridge/README.md

     npm install

-While the dependencies are being installed you can edit the configuration file.
-The configuration file is called `config.example.json`.
-It is pretty self explanatory, but if you need help with it, you can check out the [Configuration](#configuration) section.
-Once you are done editing, save it as another file by the name of `config.json`.
-Both files are required for the bot to work.
+Once the dependencies are installed, you can run `npm run setup` to copy fill out the configuration file.
+If you need more infomation on a section please read the [Configuration](#configuration) section.

+    cp config.example.json config.json

 Once edited and the dependencies are installed, you can start the application using: